pareshkhaneja/BudgetCalculator/README.md

 - Calendar

 ####TODO
-- Need to come up with Table Deletion and Entry Deletion Functions.
+- Need to come up with Entry Deletion Functions.
 - Handle all the elements while inserting into tables.